Team-building games for companies, organizations, and teams

 19) Building for Others

-Process: The team builds/creates something that is intentionally passed on.
-Outcome-oriented, meaningful, connecting.
+Process: The team builds/creates something that is consciously passed on.
+Result-oriented, meaningful, connecting.

 Suitable for: Purpose formats, educational/social contexts